mitmath/1806/summaries.md

 Introduction to the concept of a matrix inverse via the identity matrix.
 Key ideas from the notebook:

+* I is an identity matrix, the matrix that gives Ix=x for any x or IA=A and AI=A for any A.  There are m×m identity matrices for all m, and when we write "I" we usually infer from context how big an I we mean.
-* A⁻¹ is the matrix that is the "reverse" of A: if Ax=b, then A⁻¹b=x.
+* A⁻¹ is the matrix that does the "reverse" of A: if Ax=b, then A⁻¹b=x (for any x).
 (Equivalently, it gives the solution to Ax=b.)
 It only exists for **square, nonsingular** matrices A.  (i.e. an m×m matrix A must give m nonzero pivots when you do elimination.)
-* Equivalently, A⁻¹ is the matrix for which A⁻¹A = A⁻¹A = I
+* Equivalently, A⁻¹ is the matrix for which A⁻¹A = A⁻¹A = I (the m×m identity matrix).
 * An important property: (AB)⁻¹ = B⁻¹A⁻¹.

 Our first application is not to compute general matrix inverses, but rather to invert the elimination steps from the last lecture and compute the [LU factorization](https://en.wikipedia.org/wiki/LU_decomposition) A=LU of a matrix.
+Inverting elimination steps is easy — by inspection, whenever we subtracted a multiple of a row, to invert it we just add instead — and turns out to be just flipping the signs of the entries below the diagonal.
 Key idea:

-* Gaussian elimination (without row swaps) can be thought of as A=LU: factorizing A into a **product of two simpler (triangular) matrices** (L=lower, U=upper).
-U is the matrix that you normally get when you do elimination by hand, and L (a lower-triangular matrix with 1's on the diagonal) is essentially a "record" of the elimination steps.
+* Gaussian elimination EA=U (without row swaps) can be thought of as A=LU: factorizing A into a **product of two simpler (triangular) matrices** (L=lower, U=upper).
+U is the matrix that you normally get when you do elimination by hand, and L (the inverse of the elimination steps L=E⁻¹, a lower-triangular matrix with 1's on the diagonal) is essentially a *"record" of the elimination steps*.
 * Computing L and U is hard (elimination is a lot of work, even for a computer), but once you have L and U then many things that you might want to do with A become easy.
   - For example, suppose you want to solve Ax=b, given A=LU.
 Write LUx=b=L(Ux), and let y=Ux.
 Then Ly=b, and we can solve for y by forward-substitution.
-Given y, we can then solve Ux=y by backsubstitution.
+Given y, we can then solve Ux=y by back-substitution.
 Both of these steps are easy because the systems are triangular.
   - This means that we can re-use L and U to solve Ax=b for *many right-hand sides*.
 In contrast, if you "augment" A with b and then do elimination (A|b)⟶(U|y), you get the *same* new right-hand side y but you haven't kept a record of the elimination steps, so if you have a new right-hand side you might naively repeat the whole elimination process (hard!) rather than solving Ly=b (easy!).

-In the next lecture (which will start with the end of this notebook), we will look at calculating inverses more generally, but it turns out that this is something that you should almost never do explicitly (even on a computer!).
+In the next lecture (which will start with the end of this notebook), we will look at calculating inverses more generally (although it turns out that this is something that you should almost never do explicitly, even on a computer!).
 I gave a quick preview of how to do it: from AA⁻¹ = I, it turns out that we just need to solve Ax=b for a sequence of right-hand sides b.
 If the b's are the columns of I, then the x's will be the columns of A⁻¹!
 And solving each of these right-hand sides is easy once you have A=LU.
 (This is essentially how the computer gets A⁻¹ when you do `inv(A)`.)

 **Further reading:** Textbook sections 2.5, 2.6.
 Strang [lecture 4 video](https://www.youtube.com/watch?v=5hO3MrzPa0A) and [lecture 3 video](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-3-multiplication-and-inverse-matrices/).